 Working at the intersection of art history, queer studies, and transgender studies, David J. Getsy’s writings have addressed the ways in which non-normative genders and sexualities have been fundamental to the shape of art history’s narratives.
-His current research focuses on histories of queer and transgender performance art in 1970s New York City.
+His current research focuses on histories of queer and transgender performance and art in 1970s and 1980s New York City.
 This is the terrain of his newest book, Queer Behavior: Scott Burton and Performance Art, which is forthcoming from University of Chicago Press in fall 2022.
 This first book on the artist makes a case for Burton as one of the most important out queer artists to emerge in the first decade after the Stonewall uprising, and it charts the ways that Burton drew on Gay Liberation, feminism, behavioral psychology, postminimalism, and the sexual cultures of 1970s New York City to develop new modes of performance and public art that aimed to be democratic, anti-elitist, and open to all.
 Getsy is also at work on a book based on his retrospective exhibition Rubbish and Dreams: The Genderqueer Performance Art of Stephen Varble in 1970s New York (Leslie-Lohman Museum, NYC) and a related satellite exhibition, The Gutter Art of Stephen Varble, which originated at the ONE Archives Gallery & Museum in California before travelling to London, Chicago, and Berlin, where it closed in 2022 at the Schwules Museum.